 As the connection is now established, TCP commands can be send.

 Enter the command according to the device's syntax.
 Please refer to the user manual of your device for that.
 For example, (SHU 0) or (SHU 1) are common commands to open and close the shutter.
-The round brackets are not requested from Pandoras Box but most devices demand that a command is enclosed with brackets.
+The round brackets are not requested from Pandoras Box but most devices demand, that a command is enclosed with brackets.
 The maximum length for a message is 128 characters.

-If your device demands to send a special character like a "carriage return" or "start of text" send your entire message "As Hex" and write everything including that special character using hexadecimal values.
+If your device demands to send a special character like a "Start of Heading" (SOH) or "Start of Text" (STX) send your entire message "As Hex" and write everything including that special character using hexadecimal values.
 You may find a list with ASCII characters and the according hex code in the Widget Designer chapter.
-"0D 68 69" would for example send a "carriage return" and the word "hi".
+"02 68 69" would for example send a "Start of text" and the word "hi".
 To end the message with a carriage return, you could either use the according check box or append the hex code "0D".

 As soon as the Nowpointer reaches the key frame the command is send via the TCP connection to the external device.
 To repeat the command, simply copy and paste the selected key frame.